dsinecos/web-application-security/README.md

 2. Don't add `multer` (NPM module to upload files) as a global middleware since a malicious user could upload files to a route that you didn't anticipate.
 Use `multer` only on routes where you are handling the uploaded files

+### Code Execution Vulnerability

+Allow an attacker to execute OS commands and can be used to gain reverse shell access

+**Mitigation**

+1. Avoid allowing users to run any sort of code on your server

+   In Node.js try to avoid functions such as `eval` etc that allow a user to run OS code on the server